GoogleCloudPlatform/terraform-example-foundation-app/6-anthos-install/README.md

 # Deploying Bank of Anthos

 These instructions need to be run on the bastion host.
 To access the bastion host, open the Google Cloud console, and navigate to Compute Engine in the GKE project `prj-bu1-d-boa-gke`.
 Then, select the `gce-bastion-us-west1-b-01` and click on `ssh`.
-You need to be a whitelisted member to access this node which can be achieved either [manually](https://cloud.google.com/iap/docs/using-tcp-forwarding#grant-permission) or by adding your GCP User Identity in the list of `bastion_members` in `5-infrastructure/business_unit_1/<environment>/main.tf`
+You need to be an allowlisted member to access this node which can be achieved either [manually](https://cloud.google.com/iap/docs/using-tcp-forwarding#grant-permission) or by adding your GCP User Identity in the list of `bastion_members` in `5-infrastructure/business_unit_1/<environment>/<environment>.auto.example.tfvars`.

 You can also connect to this instance by tunnelling SSH traffic through IAP.